 In general, when modeling a transient analysis, you start by analyzing the system when there is no protection in the system.
 This allows you to see where the trouble areas are for the system, as well as to determine the severity.
 This often occurs in the form of vapor forming in areas where vapor pressure is reached.
 The vapor pocket will collapse and the pressure spike will occur.

-Take a close look at the profile of your system.
+Take a close look at transient profile animations of your system.
 If you're pumping over a hill and the boundary conditions on either end of the system are lower, than it may not be possible to maintain a positive pressure when the pump or pumps remain off.
-This is because when the pump turns off and the HGL drops, even if you had multiple tanks along the pipeline, they may help protect the system at first, but will eventually drain out and cause the hydraulic grade to drop to low levels.
+This is because when the pump turns off and the HGL drops, even if you had multiple tanks along the pipeline (such as hydropneumatic tanks or surge tanks), they may help protect the system at first, but will eventually drain out and cause the hydraulic grade to drop to low levels.
 This can cause vapor pocket formation.
 When vapor pockets collapse, they can cause severe pressure spikes (or "upsurges").
+The vapor pocket collapse or air pocket release may not occur until after the pump has turned back on (which can be modeled using the information here.)

 If you only have air valves as protection, it is important to note that they can only limit the pressure from dropping below zero in the immediate vicinity of the air valve.
 Pressure can still become sub-atmospheric some distance to either side of the air valve.
 There are a number of factors that come into play, including the physical topology and angle of the surge wave as it approaches the air valve location.
 In some cases, other protective measures may be necessary, such as a tank or pump flywheel (increased inertia).
 Another factor to consider is what happens when air is released back out of the air valves.
 If a controlled air release does not occur (such as with a triple acting air valve or smaller outflow orifice diameter with a double acting air valve) then the adjacent water columns can rejoin too quickly, causing a severe upsurge, which can reflect and combine with other waves, causing severe a downsurge.